hackerhari20xx/College-Network-Simulation/README.md

 <img src="topology.png" alt="Network topology design"/>

 ## Networking Technologies
-The main technologies that are used in this project are as follows:
+The main technologies used in this project are as follows:

 - VLAN
 - Routing